JoshDoody/fsn/_posts/2016-04-01-salary-negotiation-email-sample.md

   </div>
   <div class="email-copy">
 		<p>Hi [Recruiter name]</p>
 		<p>Thank you so much for your job offer.
-This was a difficult decision, but I’ve accepted an offer from another company.</p>
+This was a difficult decision, but I must decline the offer as I have accepted an offer from another company.</p>
 		<p>I appreciate all the time and effort you have invested throughout this process.
 And I will be sure to let others know about this great opportunity.</p>
 		<p>Thanks again for your offer.</p>
 		<p>All the best</p>